konsumer/lua-openmpt/README.md

+# lua-openmpt

+This is a lua wrapper for [libopenmpt](https://lib.openmpt.org/libopenmpt/).
+It will allow you to parse and play various mod files.

+## usage

-To use this you will need [libopenmpt](https://lib.openmpt.org/libopenmpt/) on Ubuntu I ran `apt install libopenmpt-dev`.
+On Ubuntu I ran `apt install libopenmpt-dev`.

-run `luajit test.lua` to test it out.
+Run `luajit test.lua` to test it out.